Skip to Content

 How does mild hearing loss affect the quality of life?

-Mild hearing loss can significantly impact your ability to communicate and overall quality of life.
-It may lead to misunderstandings, increased effort to understand speech, social isolation, and resistance to attending social gatherings and enjoyable activities.
+Mild hearing loss can greatly affect your ability to communicate and overall quality of life.
+It may lead to misinterpretations, increased effort to understand speech, social isolation, and resistance to attending social gatherings and enjoyable activities.

 In social settings, those with mild hearing loss may struggle to follow conversations, which can lead to feeling frustrated, reduced confidence, and ultimately affect mental health

-In professional settings, mild hearing loss can affect job performance, restrict communication with colleagues, and hinder career advancement.
+In career settings, mild hearing loss can affect job performance, restrict communication with colleagues, and hinder career advancement.

 The economic impact shouldn't be overlooked either.
 Research shows that people with hearing loss are paid on average £2,000 less per year than the general population in the UK, amounting to £4 billion in lost income nationally, as communication difficulties may limit career progression and workplace productivity.

-It may also strain personal relationships, as communication slowly breaks down, leading to misunderstandings and strained interactions with family and friends.
+It may add pressure to personal relationships, as communication slowly breaks down, resulting in confusion and strained interactions with family and friends.

-For instance, a Sunday roast at the pub becomes more stressful than enjoyable when you’re constantly straining to hear the chat over clinking cutlery and background noise.
+For instance, a Sunday roast at the pub becomes more stressful than enjoyable when you’re constantly straining to hear the chat over rattling silverware and background noise.

 Or you might find yourself avoiding phone calls altogether because you’re tired of asking people to repeat themselves.